 The Archery Tournament typically sets 3 challenges for its competitors: the running boar to simulate a hunting scenario, a speed round with armoured knights charging toward the archers (yes, real knights), and a King’s round.

 Strength and Skill

 Hosted by the Company of the Phoenix, the Tournament of Strength and Skill is designed to test the physical prowess of our knights.

 The tournament is something of a medieval ‘obstacle course’; designed for training for the field of battle, testing the challenger’s speed, strength, balance and agility.

 Curious about how a Knight in 15th century plate armour would vault a horse, or hit a moving target with a spear?
-Be there on Sunday to watch our re-enactors battle it out to become the Abbey Medieval Festival’s Strength and Skill Champion.
+Be sure to watch the Tournament of Strength and Skill.

 Turkish Oil Wrestling

 Carried out with traditional rituals and customs of the Ottoman Empire, the Turkish Oil Wrestling has been a star attraction of the Abbey Medieval Festival for over 10 years.